nerdbeers/nerdbeers/README.md

 > rails s
 ```

 ## Behold!
-The wondress beauty of the nerdbeers rails-edition
+The wonderous beauty of the nerdbeers rails-edition
 Open your web browser and visit http://localhost:3000/